- Home

 So, whether you want to make something practical that you can get plenty of use out of or something decorative to bring an added dose of sunshine and warmth to your home this season; here are 14 summer craft ideas to hopefully get you inspired.

-1. Wooden birdbox
+1. Wooden bird box

-Not only that, but birds are fascinating creatures that provide hours of entertainment, so by making your garden as bird-friendly as possible, you’ll likely increase sightings.
+Not only that, but birds are fascinating creatures that can provide hours of entertainment, so by making your garden as bird-friendly as possible, you’ll likely increase sightings.
 If you’ve never tried birdwatching before and want to give it a go, check out our beginner’s guide to birdwatching.

 2. Felt flowers

-The technique shown is quick and easy, as you’ll just need to cut out lots of tiny felt flower shapes (enough to form a small bunch), attach them to wire stems, and pop them in a vase.
+The technique shown is quick and easy, as you’ll just need to cut out tiny felt flower shapes (enough to form a small bunch), attach them to wire stems, and pop them in a vase.
 It’s also best for making smaller flower varieties, such as lilac and lantanas.

 For example, the rolled technique (which involves rolling pieces of felt into spirals) is ideal for roses, while the folded technique (which involves folding felt circles into halves and quarters and attaching them together) is ideal for making hydrangeas.